leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 [instances](https://github.com/leanprover/lean/blob/master/library/init/category/reader.lean#L39) of the dreadful `@`+`_` idiom.
 It is often used when we the expected type is a function type with implicit arguments, and we have a constant (`reader_t.pure` in the example) which also takes implicit arguments.
 In Lean 4, the elaborator automatically introduces lambdas for consuming implicit arguments.
 We are still exploring this feature and analyzing its impact, but the experience so far has been very positive.
-As an example, here is the example in the link above using Lean 4 implicit lambdas.
+Here is the example from the link above using Lean 4 implicit lambdas.

 ```lean
 # variable (ρ : Type) (m : Type → Type) [Monad m]